 Operational briefings are critical to safe fire operations.
 To ensure a consistent and effective briefing, a standardized briefing checklist should always be used.
-The following checklist is printed on the cover of the Incident Response Pocket Guide, PMS 461:
+The following checklist is printed on the inside back cover of the Incident Response Pocket Guide, PMS 461:

 - Fire name, location, map orientation, and other incidents in the area.